taymosier/ebay_crawler/README.md

 Appalachian State University.

-Code is heavily commented with the intention of explaining how the program worked to someone with no prior programming experience.
+Code is heavily commented with the intention of explaining how the program works to someone with no prior programming experience.